Bubblemelon/java-lava/README.md

 It is unfortunate 😟 that most students are unaware of how the standard multiplication algorithm is derived and are forced to memorize this method as is.

+> [Multiply.java](Multiplication_Algorithm/Multiply.java) is an interactive program that allows the user to see the calculation between the multiplicand and multiplier, by choosing a method of computation i.e. the partial-products multiplication or the standard multiplication method.
+>
+> See code comments for notes on implementation.

 ### [More Java ☕ Stuff](https://github.com/cherylfong)

 See my Android app [repositories](https://github.com/cherylfong)! 📱